 Under $2,000 - Mac mini and 24-inch iMac

-The cheapest Mac you can buy is the Mac mini, with the updated M2 edition costing a mere $599, $100 cheaper than the cheapest M1 Mac mini.
+The best Mac desktop for you can also be the cheapest, which is the Mac mini.
+It has the updated M2 processor, costing a mere $599 (and usually on sale for even less), $100 cheaper than the cheapest M1 Mac mini.

 At this range, it's your only option until we reach $1,299.
 For the early upgrades, you could probably get away with going from 256GB to 512GB of storage or paying the same $200 for 16GB of memory instead of the base 8GB, and then doing the other upgrade as you reach $999.

 At $1,299 is when we have our first real decisions to make.
 Would you prefer a display, more performance, or lower performance but more memory and storage capacity?